Using Postgres Workload Report v1

 Note

---sampling-start and --sampling-end accept both timestamps with or without time zone.
+--sampling-start and --sampling-end accept timestamps with or without time zone.
 If no time zone is explicitly set in the timestamp(s), PWR uses the system time zone.

 Run pwr execute -h to get the full list of options available.